samratashok/nishang/README.md

 ####Usage

-Import all the scripts in current powershell session (Powershell v3 onwards)
+Import all the scripts in the current PowerShell session (PowerShell v3 onwards).

 PS > Import-Module .\nishang.psm1

-Use the individual scripts with dot sourcing
+Use the individual scripts with dot sourcing.

 PS > .
 C:\nishang\Gather\Get-Information.ps1

 PS > Get-Information

-To get help about any script, use
+To get help about any script, use:

 PS > Get-Help [scriptname] -full

 Note that the help is available for the function loaded after running the script and not the script itself since version 0.3.8.
-In all the cases the function name is same as the script name.
+In all cases, the function name is same as the script name.

 For example, to see the help about Get-WLAN-Keys.ps1, use